 Why Does All of This Matter?

-Well, there are multiple reasons why these rules matter to the success of your online venture.
+There are multiple reasons why these rules matter to the success of your online venture.

 On the other hand, a name that is easier to remember and sticks in people’s minds will generally get more traffic, more referrals and more overall engagement with the brand.